victor-chevillotte/badass/readme.md

 ### ZEBRA
 - **zebra:** A daemon that integrates routes from multiple protocols and updates the Linux kernel's routing table.
 Described as an IP routing manager in FRRouting, zebra is responsible for managing kernel routing table updates, interface lookups, and route redistribution.
 It is enabled by default, with the option to activate other daemons as needed.

-### BGPD
+### BGPD (Border Gateway Protocol Deamon)
 - **bgpd:** This daemon implements the Border Gateway Protocol (BGP) to manage network routing tables.
 Its role is to share network reachability information with other BGP systems, using a multi-step decision process to determine the best routing paths.

-### OSPFD
+### OSPFD (Open Shortest Path First Deamon)
 - **ospfd:** A daemon for the Open Shortest Path First (OSPF) protocol, aimed at replacing the older RIP protocol.
 OSPF offers faster response to network changes, improved failure detection, and a comprehensive understanding of the network topology among routers.

-### ISISD
+### IS-IS (Intermediate System to Intermediate System)
-- **ISIS:** A routing protocol offering scalable network support and quick convergence, similar to OSPF.
-The isisd daemon requires interface information from zebra and must be started after zebra.
-It is configured through a specific file, isisd.conf.
+- **IS-IS:** A routing protocol designed for use within an administrative domain or network.
+It is a link-state protocol, similar to OSPF, and efficiently routes data in complex networks of routers and switches.
+IS-IS is used for routing IP and, historically, CLNS traffic.

 ### BUSYBOX
 - **BusyBox:** A compilation of many common UNIX utilities into a single, small executable.
 It serves as a substitute for utilities found in GNU fileutils, shellutils, etc., and is designed for small or embedded systems with a focus on size efficiency.